sahilrajput03/react-hot-reloader-love/resource - hotreload things/README.md

 ```
 in the alias object.

-So, finally it alias object would look like this:
+So, finally the alias object would look like this:

 ![image-20200716143706624](https://sahilrajput03.github.io/more/.imgs_typora/image-20200716143706624.png)